 This On-Line OTIM Training class can be accessed through the Ohio Fire Academy.

-Contractor OTIM Training
+OTIM Training for Contractors

 Are you planning to provide in-house OTIM training to your agency or organization?
 If so, it is recommended, as a minimum, that the course materials provided above under the “Primary OTIM Training” be used.
 Additional information customized to meet the needs of your agency or organization can be included as well.